elastic/kibana/src/core/MIGRATION.md

 First, decouple your plugin's business logic from the dependencies that are not exposed through the new platform, hapi.js and angular.js.
 Then introduce plugin definitions that more accurately reflect how plugins are defined in the new platform.
 Finally, replace the functionality you consume from core and other plugins with their new platform equivalents.

-Once those things are finished for any given plugin, it can offically be switched to the new plugin system.
+Once those things are finished for any given plugin, it can officially be switched to the new plugin system.

 ## Server-side plan of action